Blazemeter/taurus/site/dat/kb/JMeter1.md

 It leaves us with a deadlock:

-<b>To understand the results of your load test, you need the User Interface (UI)...</b>
+<b>To understand the results of your load test, you need the User Interface (UI).</b>

+BUT

-<b>BUT to run your load test without exhausting your machine’s memory, you shouldn’t use the UI</b>
+<b>To run your load test without exhausting your machine’s memory, you shouldn’t use the UI at all.</b>

 This conflict between resources and functionality gives you a number of problems, especially when it comes to real-time test visualization and advanced analysis.
 In this article, I’m going to cover these issues and show you how to overcome them.